ThePieBaker90/On-The-Rim/Items/Weapons and Ammunition/Ranged/Single Rifles/Marksman Rifles/AR-25B Marksman Rifle.md

 SR-25

 ## Lore
 The AR-25 was developed in 5422.
 At the time Armstek had been undergoing a revival, the wild success of the M223 and M229 bringing the company back from the decline of the 53rd century.
 Recently independent of Brear Arms, the early 55th century saw a return to the AR series of rifles.
 With continued production of the M223 and M229 secured, the largest market to target was that of marksman rifles.
 The AR-12 prototype was dug up and modifed with more modern technology and manufacturing techniques to form a new, highly accurate rifle chambered in 7.92 Empire.
 The rifle was unveiled in 5425 to much fanfare as a return to Armstek original designs.
 Shortly after production of the AR-25 was cut short, and the AR-25B was unveiled, this time billing the AR-25 Armstek's second new original design.
-The AR-25 and AR-25B are sseemingly identical in design.
+The AR-25 and AR-25B are sseemingly identical.